 They initially join opposing houses within the school and become rivals on school grounds.
 However, when they and their friends discover a sinister plot involving natural disasters, the two houses come together to uncover the scheme and prevent it from ever happening.

-Though Fate: The Winx Saga is a Netflix production, it’s based on an original animated series from Nickelodeon called Winx Club.
-The characters from the original have been adapted and the series has just been renewed for its second season!
+Though Fate: The Winx Saga is a Netflix production, it’s based on an animated series from Nickelodeon called Winx Club and features many characters from the original animated show.

 Fate: The Winx Saga takes place at Alfea College, a magical boarding school in the Otherworld.
 At this school, fairies with magical gifts are educated and trained in the elements they are born with: fire, light, water, earth, and mind.